igorwojda/android-showcase/README.md

 [Android](https://en.wikipedia.org/wiki/Android_(operating_system)) application development.
 It is a complete sample of a fully functional Android application.

-Project is utilizing modular, scalable, and testable [architecture](#architecture),leading [tech-stack](Tech-stack) and demonstrates the best development practices.
+Project is utilizing modular, scalable, maintainable, and testable [architecture](#architecture), leading [tech-stack](Tech-stack) and demonstrates the best development practices.

 This application may look simple, but it has all the pieces that will provide the rock-solid foundation for the larger